paper-engineer/modified-ebook-series/README.md

 # changelog

+note that the broken links from baseurl are going to stay broken until we reach that point in the code-mashing. that's just how it goes, I think.

 todo
 - mess around with MM collections until it works, figure out how it works (okay, yeah, probably because collections are supposed to be top-level folders)
 - decide on functionality and file it all in docs - a disorganised one-collection-no-subfolder mess of documentation is fine for now